-In our opinion, the financial statements present fairly, in all material respects, the financial position of Gungnir Resources Inc. at December 31, 2017 and 2016 and its financial performance and its cash flows for the years ended December 31, 2017 and December 31, 2016 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Gungnir Resources Inc. as at December 31, 2018 and December 31, 2017 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).